mozilla-services/docs/source/loop/apis.rst

 - **join**, A new participant joins the room.
 - **refresh**, A participant notifies she is still in the room.
 - **leave**, A participant notifies she is leaving the room.
+- **status**, A participant update his status in the room.
+- **logDomain**, A participant send metrics about whitelisted shared domains.

 Joining the room